 There are several reasons why this decision is important.
-Sometimes patients or their family members become very anxious when the patient becomes ill and ask that the patient be sent to the hospital when treatment could be provided here.
-There are some risks and some discomfort associated with being sent to the hospital.
+Sometimes residents, their family members, friends or caregivers become very anxious when a resident becomes ill and ask that the person be sent to the hospital when treatment could be provided here.
+There are some risks and discomfort associated with being sent to the hospital.
 The transfer itself, a new environment, new staff and new routines can be sources of discomfort.
-The risks include falls, skin breakdown (pressure sores) and more exposure to infection.
+The risks include falls, skin breakdown (pressure sores) and more exposure to potentially dangerous infections.
 Both the transfer and hospital care are very expensive.
 Some of these expenses may not be covered by your insurance.
 You may want to ask about this so that you can consider this information in making your decision.
-"It's my lungs.
-There's nothing they can do for me any more so I would rather stay here where they know me and I can be comfortable.
-It would be different if, when they were finished, they could say 'you can get up out of that chair and go to the ball'.
-But that is not going to happen."
-COMFORT CARE, PALLIATIVE CARE, HOSPICE AND ADVANCE DIRECTIVES 1.
+COMFORT CARE, PALLIATIVE CARE, AND HOSPICE CARE AS WELL AS ADVANCE DIRECTIVES 1.
 What is the difference between hospice and palliative care?

-The type of care provided is similar but hospice care is intended for those who are in the final months of their life (usually 6 months or less) while palliative care can continue for many months, even years.
+Hospice care and palliative care are similar but hospice care is intended for those who are in the final months of their life (usually 6 months or less) while palliative care can continue for many months, even years.
 Hospice care focuses on pain control, symptom management, emotional and spiritual support.
 2. What is "comfort care"?

-Comfort care or palliative care focuses on easing pain and other symptoms such as nausea, fatigue, depression, constipation or diarrhea, or breathing problems that are the result of your illness or the treatment of your illness.
+Comfort care or palliative care focuses on easing pain and other symptoms such as nausea, fatigue, depression, breathing problems, constipation or diarrhea that are the result of your illness or the treatment of your illness.
 Palliative care teams also help you cope with your illness, providing practical solutions, emotional and spiritual care.
+The goal is to preserve your peace, comfort and dignity as much as possible.
 3. What happens if I am getting hospice care when I go to the hospital?
 If you go to the hospital, you may have to re-qualify for hospice after returning here.
-If there's time, hospice should be called before you are transferred to the hospital.
-(Patient) 4.
-What are advance directives?
+If there is time, hospice should be called before you are transferred to the hospital.
+4. What are advance directives?
 Should I have them?

-Advance directives are documents that tell your family, medical provider, hospital, skilled facility or rehab center staff what kind of care you want to receive if you are unable to be involved in the decision because you are too ill.
-You can say you don't want certain treatments such as CPR (resuscitation) if your heart stops or to be put on a breathing machine if you can't breathe on your own.
-You can also state that you want all the treatment available if that's your preference.
-You can designate someone (adult child, sibling, spouse) to make decisions for you if you cannot do it yourself.
+Advance directives are documents that tell your health care providers what kind of care you want to receive if you are unable to be involved in the decision.
+You can say you don't want certain treatments such as CPR (resuscitation) if your heart stops, to be put on a breathing machine if you can't breathe on your own, or if you want a feeding tube if you cannot eat.
+You can also state that you want all the treatment available if that is your preference.
+You can designate someone to make decisions for you if you cannot (or do not want to) do it yourself.
 5. If I have advance directives, will my wishes be honored?

-To make sure that your wishes are honored, review them with the staff, your family and medical provider ahead of time.
-Be sure a copy is on your chart at the hospital and here.
-It's a good idea to give copies of your advance directives to your family and medical care provider ahead of time.
+To make sure that your wishes are honored, review them with the staff, your family, a friend, or care provider ahead of time.
+Be sure a copy is on your chart at the hospital and available here as well.
+It's a good idea to give copies of your advance directives to your family, a friend, or caregiver and medical care provider ahead of time.
+You can update your advance directives at any time.
 6. Once I have expressed my wishes in advance directives, can I change my mind?
 Yes, you can change your mind and your advance directives at any time.
+If you want to change your advance directives, tell your care provider, family, friend or caregiver what changes you would like to make.